 Tobacco is an extremely important commercial crop in India, generating enormous socio-economic benefits in terms of agricultural employment, farm incomes, revenue generation and foreign exchange earnings.

-Tobacco provides livelihood to 45.7 million people in the country
+Tobacco Industry provides livelihood to 45.7 million people in the country

 |Farmers||6||22nd Report of the Parliamentary Committee on Subordinate Legislation (10th Lok Sabha)|

 |Bidi/Factory workers||8.5||Reply to Lok Sabha starred question no.180 dated August 19, 2013; Industry estimates|

 |Tendu Leaf Pluckers||4 *||M.P.
 Govt.
 Ad.
 (TOI, June 8, 2000)|